-Course Title: General Biology II Prefix and Number: BIOL 1407 Division - Department : Science & Mathematics - Biology Course Type: Select from one of the following categories. □ - Academic General Education Course (from ACGM - but not in TVCC Core) ☑ - Academic TVCC Core Course □ - WECM Courses Somester Credit Hours: Lacture & Lah/other hours
+Course Title: General Biology for Science Majors II Prefix and Number: BIOL 1407 Division - Department : Science & Mathematics - Biology Course Type : Select from one of the following categories. □ - Academic General Education Course (from ACGM - but not in TVCC Core) ☑ - Academic TVCC Core Course ☐ - WECM Courses Semester Credit Hours: Lecture & Lab/other hours

-Other hours include practicum, clinical or other types of non-lecture instruction. \If other, please specify:
+Other hours include practicum, clinical or other types of non-lecture instruction.
+If other, please specify:

 Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
+The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
+Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
 Concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 A laboratory component is included that gives practical experience to material covered in class.

-Prerequisite: MATH 1314 College Algebra or concurrent enrollment in higher-level Math Co-requisite: Laboratory for BIOL 1407 General Biology II
+Prerequisite: MATH 1414 College Algebra or concurrent enrollment in higher-level Math

+Co-requisite: Laboratory for BIOL 1407 General Biology II